Libensemble/libensemble/README.rst

 Introduction
 ============

-libEnsemble is a Python_ toolkit for connecting and coordinating "outer loops" or "deciders" with multiple concurrent experiments or simulations.
+libEnsemble is a Python_ toolkit for coordinating workflows of asynchronous and dynamic ensembles of calculations.

-libEnsemble can adaptively manage massively parallel resources to help solve design, decision, and inference problems.
+libEnsemble can *adaptively manage* massively parallel resources to help solve design, decision, and inference problems, and is *especially* effective at connecting "outer loops" or "deciders" to experiments or simulations.

 • **Extreme scaling**: Run on or across_ laptops, clusters, and leadership-class machines.
 • **Adaptive Ensembles**: Generate multiple new *parallel tasks* on-the-fly based on previous computations.